 The Five – Element Theory associations related to olfaction are as follows:

-Though most of us have difficulty discerning the difference between some of these odors, we usually can quickly identity a particularly bad skin infection (Damp Heat) or an ear with a yeast infection (Damp Heat).
+Though most of us have difficulty discerning the difference between some of these odors, we usually can quickly identify a particularly bad skin infection (Damp Heat) or an ear with a yeast infection (Damp Heat).
 This is how to start to learn how to differentiate smells – keep smelling and learning!